danny-briskin/danny-briskin.github.io/docs/_posts/2021-07-09-ml-detects-decorative-images.markdown

 The service should be easily distributed to any kind of environment and does not depend on environment.

 # Implementation
-[Flask](https://flask.palletsprojects.com/en/2.0.x/)/[Waitress](https://docs.pylonsproject.org/projects/waitress/en/stable/) was chosen as service engine.
+[Flask](https://flask.palletsprojects.com/en/2.0.x/)/[Waitress](https://docs.pylonsproject.org/projects/waitress/en/stable/) was chosen as API/service engine.
 [Swagger-UI](https://pypi.org/project/swagger-ui-py/) will serve Swagger documentation.
 Service is packed into [Docker](https://www.docker.com/) container.

 Project code can be found [here](https://github.com/danny-briskin/classifyIt.git)

+# Summary
+The idea of usage Machine Learning technologies in automation testing is not a brand new.
+I believe that once, in the future a fully qualified artificial intelligence will perform all testing activities.
+But even now, we can replace a tedious and boring work of a manual tester work with a quite fast and robust automation script.
+An implementation in a form of API/service packed in a Docker container makes it flexible, reliable, maintainable, testable and scalable solution.